 Objection: There is no consensus.

-I have often failed to describe to friends the type of consensus that is meant.
 If obviously there is discord and disagreement, what is meant by consensus?
 Here is a fine description from a self-proclaimed denier turned warmer:

 “Don’t confuse consensus with consensus.
 This one had me confused for a long time.
 Like the word theory, which has a drastically different meaning in science than it does in the vernacular, consensus can mean two very different things.
 In politics a consensus is an aggregate expression of opinion.
 It’s only as valid as the majority agrees it is.
 In science it is a description of where the science has led… [T]he consensus is not what gives power to the conclusion, the science leads to the conclusion.” http://skeptoid.com/blog/2011/06/15/i-global-warming-skeptic/ The entire post is excellent, with advice for left and right-leaning readers.